Disability in Kidlit is on indefinite hiatus, and as such is closed to submissions.

 We also understand that sometimes disabilities may prevent you from writing your own posts.
 We have no problem with a relative or friend helping you with your post, or perhaps interviewing you if that works best.
 We’d just like to ask these helpful souls to refrain from editorial commentary.

-We ask people to use their common sense.
+We wish to avoid policing people’s identities/disabilities, and ask potential contributors to use their common sense.
 If it’s a disability you feel qualified to write about based on your own experiences, it’s probably fine.
 Check with us if you want to make sure.

 If you’re on the fence, please do reach out to us.
 Several of our contributors had never written an article or review before emailing us; we’d rather hear from you than not.

 When you contact us, please make sure to mention your disability.
 We genuinely hate to harp on this, or to police anyone’s identity, but we regularly receive submissions from non-disabled people.
 We’d like to skip that awkward step of, “So … are you disabled?”
 Thank you for understanding!

 Thanks so much for your interest.
 We hope to feature you in our next post!